 Submissions for issue one are open.

-Issue Zero is sold out, but available as a free PDF.
-Submissions remain closed while we focus on other projects.
+Issue zero is sold out in print, but available as a free PDF.

 Agon (ἀγών), the root of agōnía (ἀγωνία); agony.
 A contest or struggle.
 The counterposition of the antipodal.
 Paroxysms of pain and of joy; the prodigious swell of life alternating between the ecstasy of death erupting within one’s breast.
 The contestation of the artist with their precursors, the struggle between disparate elements within a work of art, the striving of one voice or figure for supremacy over another: this is the territory of the agon.
 But within this violent space the flesh of one brushes against the other’s, fingers from both dueling hands interlock, the cheek of one body preparing for the takedown nestles against the other; the movement against becomes a movement towards.